Where Can I Find Plus Size Pole Dancing Classes Near Me?

 3. When you meet with the studio owner, let them know that you're interested in plus size pole dancing classes and that you've been talking the idea up in your social circles.
 Tell the owner approximately how many other women have expressed interest, and if you've been able to get some additional information from your potential co-polers, give the owner some dates and times that would work for your group.
 Also let the studio owner know if you're looking for a class session right away, or a one-time intro class followed by a longer session if there's interest.

 4. Assuming there is studio space available at a time that works for your group, you can expect the studio owner to respond positively to the opportunity to expand her business by offering the class or classes that you're proposing.
-But wait, you're job's not done yet!
+But wait, your job's not done yet!

-5. To cement the deal, or to convince a studio owner who might be hesitant, offer to help out with marketing the classes.
-Of course the studio should be doing their own marketing, adding the new class session to their schedule, promoting it on their website and social media, etc. but YOU - dear soon-to-be plus size pole dancer, are an invaluable connection to the target market that the studio needs to reach in order to make the class a success.
 Yes, it's a little extra work for you, but offering to help promote the plus size pole dancing classes will show the studio owner that you're seriously interested and invested in the success of these classes.
 Of course these days, promotion is way easier than hoofing it all over town putting posters on telephone poles.
 A few posts on your social media accounts should do wonders, especially if you offer to be a contact point for questions that potential students might have.
-And of course, the number one marketing tool is word of mouth, so be sure to talk up the classes to anyone who you think might be interested.
-Before you know it, you should have a solid base of interest.

 6. Finally, stay in touch with the studio owner to let them know how your marketing is going and what the interest level is.
 There's no need to send a daily update, but do check in a few times before the class is scheduled to start, so that the owner knows you've been doing your part, and have been sending people to the studio to register.